zwallace425/SARS-CoV-2_Pipeline/README.md

 genomes_test_run.fasta --- 20 genomes sampled from ViPR used for testing the pipeline

 SARS2_April_500.fasta -- 500 genomes sampled from ViPR in the month of April 2022 used for testing

+NOTE: Throughout the python scripts, often times we refer to "covariant" as "covariate".
+They mean the same thing, variant constellation.

 ## Supplementary Material: